wohncamp/wohncamp.github.io/_posts/2025-09-12-tiny-gpt-part-3.markdown

 Once upon a time, there was a little girl named Lily.
 ```

 Most likely, the model is overfitted due to the small amount of training data (I used the validation set).
-However, processing 688 batches took about 15 minutes on my MacBook Air, while the full training set contains 66,242 batches.
+However, processing a validation set, which has 688 batches, took about 15 minutes on my MacBook Air, while the full training set contains 66,242 batches.
 Roughly estimated, training could take around a day.
-So, I used a `g6.2xlarge` instance on AWS to speed up the process.
+So, I used a `g6.2xlarge` instance, which has NVIDIA GPU (L4), on AWS to speed up the process.
+Note that I passed `cuda` as device to `Trainer`.

 Here is the result from `g6.2xlarge` instance.
 The training took about an hour.